elepner/elepner/README.md

 ### Hi there 👋, I'm Eduard Lepner
 --------

 I'm a senior software developer at [Invarion](https://invarion.com/).
 I'm doing asp.net/Azure/Angular stuff currently.
 I used to have heavy background in ArcGIS.
-At Invarion I solve quite tricky algorithmical and architectual problems like in [that project](https://invarion.com/eu/products/rapidpath-online/).
-Also I'm responsible for architecture and supervise cloud infrastructure in the company.
+At Invarion I solve quite tricky algorithmic and architecutre problems like in [that project](https://invarion.com/eu/products/rapidpath-online/).
+Also I'm responsible for cloud architecture and supervise cloud infrastructure in the company.
 I live in Gańsk, Poland.

 ## Work experience